 Studying at one of the UK's most dynamic English departments will challenge you to develop your own critical faculties.
 Learning to write creatively and critically analyse in tandem, you'll be exposed to a huge variety of literature while you develop your own writing practice.

-You'll be exposed to a wide variety of areas in American literature, including the literature of the first encounter, nineteenth'century and African'American writing, satire, New York School poetry, drama, the urban novel and writing about music and the novella.
-In addition you can take advantage of an exceptional range of options in English literature, theory and postcolonial literature.
+You'll also examine a variety of areas in American literature, including the literature of the first encounter, nineteenth'century and African'American writing, satire, New York School poetry, drama, the urban novel and writing about music and the novella.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 |Bachelor of Arts (with Honours) - BA (Hons)||£9,250||Home Fees|

 |Bachelor of Arts (with Honours) - BA (Hons)||£16,500||Overseas Fees|